jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

   # Exceptions seen
   # AssertionError

-I ran ``python3 -m unittest`` a few times to see the test fail, I ran ``python3 -m unittest`` again to see the test pass.
-I will have to run ``python3 -m unittest`` again when I add any code, to make sure tests that were passing do not start failing and that the new code I add does what I want.
+* I ran ``python3 -m unittest`` a few times to see the test fail
+* I ran ``python3 -m unittest`` again to see the test pass
+* I will run ``python3 -m unittest`` again when I add any code, to make sure tests that passed before do not fail and that the new code I add does what I want.

 This means I have to run ``python3 -m unittest`` for each part of the `Test Driven Development`_ cycle or any time there is a code change.

-I do not want to type ``python3 -m unittest`` again, it is better for a `computer program`_ to run the tests so that `I do not repeat myself`_.
+I do not want to type ``python3 -m unittest`` again, I want the computer to do it for me.

 ----